Deep Node Ranking for Neuro-symbolic Structural Node Embedding and Classification: Introduction

-The work is structured as follows.
-In Section \ref{sec:related}, we shortly review the related work on deep learning, learning from complex networks, and (personalized) network node ranking algorithms.
-Based on that, we provide a rationale for the development of our approach.
+The remainder of this work is structured as follows.
+In Section \ref{sec:related}, we shortly review the related work on neuro-symbolic representation learning, network node classification and network node ranking.
 Section \ref{sec:DNR_origin} presents the proposed network node embedding algorithm that combines deep neural networks with network node ranking.
-In Section \ref{sec:experimental}, we describe the experimental setting and nine different non-synthetic complex networks from different domains used in the evaluation, including the three newly composed data sets The experimental results are discussed in Section \ref{sec:results}.
+In Section \ref{sec:experimental}, we describe the experimental setting and different non-synthetic complex networks from different domains used in the evaluation, including the newly composed data sets.
+The experimental results are presented in Section \ref{sec:results}.
 In Section \ref{sec:conclusions} we conclude the work and present plans for further work.